Sony a9 banding issue: fact or fiction?

 Not so fast.
 Some commenters were quick to blame artificial stadium lighting, which can of course interfere with electronic shutters.
 However, the a9's electronic shutter is no ordinary electronic shutter: it can scan across the entire sensor in a mere 1/160s (proven by our friend, and well-respected forum member, Jim Kasson here).
 Meanwhile, the a9's mechanical shutter isn't actually much faster - it takes 1/300s to sweep across the image plane.** That means that in typical artificial lighting, which tends to flicker at 60 or 120 Hz, the 1/160s shutter rate of the a9 is fast enough that it'll only ever really see 1 or 1.3 pulses of the flickering light as the sensor is scanned.
 The a9's electronic shutter is only one stop away from catching up to mechanical shutters.

-This means that even in the worst artificially-lit scenarios, you might see one large diffuse band across your image at very high shutter speeds (remember: shutter speed determines the intensity of such bands), but generally you're unlikely to notice if just a quarter of your image happens to have a slight roll-off to a dimmer - or brighter - exposure.
+This means that in some artificially-lit scenarios, you might see one large diffuse band across your image at very high shutter speeds (remember: shutter speed determines the intensity of such bands), but generally you're unlikely to notice just one large chunk of your image having a slight roll-off to a dimmer - or brighter - exposure.
 An exception to this might be venues using LED sources to create very colored light, as these lights often pulse at high frequencies.
 But even then, if it's a problem for the a9's electronic shutter, it's likely to be a problem for mechanical shutters - and therefore all cameras - as well.

-In other words, in the real-world, artifacts caused by the a9's electronic shutter are rarely an issue under dominant artificial lighting.
-Furthermore, in this example the match was being played in a mixture of natural and artificial light, with natural light being dominant.
+In other words, in the real-world, artifacts caused by the a9's electronic shutter are rarely an issue under dominant artificial lighting (an exception Furthermore, in this example the match was being played in a mixture of natural and artificial light, with natural light being dominant.

 So what caused the banding?